Code-Institute-Submissions/htmltablebuilder/README.md

 ### Google Sheets

 - Remove all worksheets(tabs) from html_table_builder
-    - Google Sheets will not let me
+    - Just like Excel, Google Sheets will not let me as there always has to be at least 1 worksheet(tab).
 - Rename Rules
-    - This is a protected sheet so Google sheets will not let me
+    - This is a protected sheet so Google sheets will not let me Rename.
 - Delete or edit data in Rules
-    - This is a protected sheet so Google sheets will not let me
+    - This is a protected sheet so Google sheets will not let me delete or edit.

 <mark>These tests are important as the application expects to find at least 1 worksheet(tab) called Rules</mark>

 ### Application

-- C. Clear All Worksheets when there are no worksheets in html_table_builder
+- W. Delete All Worksheets when there are **no** worksheets in html_table_builder (other than Rules of course).
-    - Code runs fine and returns to Main Menu (Rules is always present)
+    - Code runs as expected and returns to Main Menu (Rules is always present anyway).
-- C. Clear All Worksheets when there are worksheets in html_table_builder
+- W. Delete All Worksheets when there **are** worksheets in html_table_builder
-    - All worksheets are cleared and returns to Main Menu (Rules is always present)
+    - All worksheets are cleared and returns to Main Menu (Rules is always present).
-- D. Delete All HTML Text Files when there are no txt files in assets/htmlfiles
-    - Code runs fine and returns to Main Menu
-- D. Delete All HTML Text Files when there are txt files in assets/htmlfiles
-    - All text files are deleted and and returns to Main Menu
-- H. Clear HTML Worksheets when there are no HTML Prefix worksheets in html_table_builder
+- H. Clear HTML Worksheets when there are **no** HTML Prefix worksheets in html_table_builder (other than Rules of course).
-- H. Clear HTML Worksheets when there are HTML Prefix worksheets in html_table_builder
+- H. Clear HTML Worksheets when there **are** HTML Prefix worksheets in html_table_builder
     - HTML Prefix worksheets are removed and returns to Main Menu
-- R. Run HTML Automation when there are no worksheets other than Rules in html_table_builder
+- R. Run HTML Automation when there are **no** worksheets other than Rules in html_table_builder
-    - Code runs fine and returns to Main Menu
+    - Code runs as expected and returns to Main Menu
-- R. Run HTML Automation when there is only one worksheet with no populated cells in html_table_builder
+- R. Run HTML Automation when there is no header row in worksheet(tab) in html_table_builder
-    - Code runs picks up there is no Header alerts the user and returns to Main Menu
+    - Code runs picks up there is no Header alerts the user and returns to Main Menu.
-- R. Run HTML Automation when there is only a worksheet with a title containing the word sheet in html_table_builder
+- R. Run HTML Automation when there is  a worksheet with a title containing the word sheet in html_table_builder as opposed to the expected 3 digits
-    - Code runs picks up the bad title (all titles should begin a minimum of a 3 digit route number) alerts the user and returns to Main Menu
+    - Code runs picks up the bad title (all titles should begin a minimum of a 3 digit route number) alerts the user and returns to Main Menu.

 ![](assets/images/badtitle.webp)